Search on the Website:

 • A client sends you their PC for overclocking.

-• You want to higher the benchmark of a client's PC to avoid buying new parts.
+• You want to higher the benchmark score of a client's PC to avoid buying new parts.

 There is also the possibility where a client wants you to build them a PC with a CPU that has a specific frequency but it is usually not necessary to overclock here since you can just put a CPU with a higher original frequency.